ank002111/fileSwiftUploaderPlatfrom/README.md

 Mongoose: An ODM(Object Data Modelling)library for MongoDB and Node.js

-Multer: Node.js packages that help in dealing with file uploads.
+Multer: Node.js packages that help in dealing with file uploads. shortid : Node.js packages that help to generate short id .

 Chakra UI :A simple, modular and accessible component library that gives you the building blocks you need to build your React applications
 ## Potential Improvements